 Zoom Closed Captioning: How It Works

 Professionals who depend on Zoom, whether it be for day to day communications or large group meetings are implementing captioning as accessibility features.
 Live captioning for Zoom benefits individuals who are Deaf, but also assists with information retention while helping participants focus.
 For those who are looking to implement a 3rd party CC service for Zoom meetings, it’s useful to evaluate the different ways that providers have implemented this solution.
-Here’s how the 3rd party closed captioning service for Zoom works when using Verbit
+Here’s how the 3rd party closed captioning service for Zoom works when using Verbit.

 AI Zoom Live Captioning

 For implementing Zoom captions, providers like Verbit offer the ability to connect an AI captioning solution to live sessions.
 The speech to text technology is able to ‘listen’ to the audio and instantly produce captions for the audience.

 The live automatic captioning offered by Verbit uses a professional transcriber who edits the results in real-time for greater accuracy.
 Once captions are edited, the captions are sent directly to the closed captioning feed within Zoom.
 Users can also make copies of the transcription from the event for later use, such as to send a copy of the transcript to attendees and for creating gated content for marketing purposes.